 Rather than pointing to features of the temple or identifying other monuments in the distance, Piranesi’s text here engages in and typographically visualizes the practice of attributing monuments based on historical sources and stone inscriptions.
 After observing that some have speculated that the temple was devoted to Hercules, he corrals three pieces of evidence to support its attribution to Tiburnus, the origin of the ancient name for the Etruscan town of Tibur (now Tivoli).
 The first author he cites, Cluverio, or Philipp Clüver (1580-1622), was an antiquarian and geographer whose first-hand accounts of geographical features and ancient architecture, combined with references to classical sources, revolutionized the practice of geography.
-Second, in his Italia Antiqua (1624), Clüver himself cites Stazio, or Publius Papinius Statius (c.AD 45-c.AD 96), a Roman writer whose poem Silvae describes two deities in lines that Piranesi quotes: “… illa recubat Tiburnus in umbra, / illic sulpureos cupit Albula mergere crines” [… there Tiburnus lies in shade, / there Albula wishes to wash her sulphurous hair].
+Second, in his Italia Antiqua (1624), Clüver himself cites Stazio, or Publius Papinius Statius (c.
+45 CE-c.
+96 CE), a Roman writer whose poem Silvae describes two deities in lines that Piranesi quotes: “… illa recubat Tiburnus in umbra, / illic sulpureos cupit Albula mergere crines.”
 Finally, Piranesi also cites what remains of an inscription on the temple’s architrave, which is visible in his third view of the temple.
 Based on this inscription, he observes that one of the two Roman consuls both named Lucius Gelliuses (the first held the position in the seventh century, the second in the following century) might have built or restored the temple.
-In light of this textual evidence, and particularly the deictic references of the Latin verse (“illa … Tiburnus … / illic … Albula” [there Tiburnus… / there Albula… ]), Piranesi concludes that the rectangular temple might have been dedicated to Albula, the Tiburtine Sibyl who joined the original nine Greek Sibyls.
+In light of this textual evidence, and particularly the deictic references of the Latin verse (“illa … Tiburnus … / illic … Albula”), Piranesi concludes that the rectangular temple might have been dedicated to Albula, the Tiburtine Sibyl who joined the original nine Greek Sibyls.

 This consideration of the Temple’s true identity overtakes Piranesi’s customary process of annotation, as the image contains only a “2” that indicates the other temple, leaving readers to infer that the Temple of the Sibyl must, although not designated as such, be “1.”
 The caption resembles a discursive footnote, with abbreviated references to sources (“Lib.
 3,” etc.).
-It is also notable for its meticulous duplication of varied fonts: his own Italian is rendered in slanted italic, and Latin quotations from typeset text are transcribed in a rigid Roman type from which the temple’s carved inscription is differentiated by more generously spaced capital letters.
+It is also notable for its meticulous duplication of varied fonts: his own Italian is rendered in slanted italic, and Latin quotations from typeset text are transcribed in a rigid Roman style from which the temple’s carved inscription is differentiated by more generously spaced capital letters.

-To see this image in Veduta di Roma, vol 17 of Piranesi’s Opere, click here.
+To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.